+You can find bamboo frame sunglasses in a variety of styles today, whether you’re looking for something modern or more traditional.
 Bamboo is a superstar sustainable material that makes great sunglasses.
 It’s easy to grow without much water, it grows fast, and it’s naturally anti-bacterial and water-resistant.

 Buy one pair of these bamboo shades from Tree Tribe, and they’ll plant 10 trees in your honor.

 Tree Tribe’s bamboo sunglasses come in wayfarer, cat eye, and other styles.
 And if you plan to be spending a lot of time in and out of the water, no worries – they’ll float!